From Drinking Philosophers to Asynchronous Path-Following Robots: Problem Definition

+As stated in the problem definition, we assume that predefined paths are known by every robot prior to the start of execution.
 There are many control policies that can solve Problem~\ref{prob1}.
 For the sake of performance, policies that allow more concurrent behavior are preferred.
-In the literature, two metrics are commonly used to measure the performance: \emph{makespan (latest arrival time)} and \emph{flowtime (total arrival times)}.
+In the literature, two metrics are commonly used to measure the performance: \emph{makespan (latest arrival time)} and \emph{flowtime (sum of arrival times)}.
 Given a set of robots $\robots = \{r_1, \dots, r_{N}\}$, if robot $r_n$ takes $t_n$ time steps to reach its final state, makespan and flowtime values are given by $\max_{1\leq n\leq N} t_n$ and $\sum_{n=1}^N t_n$, respectively.
 These values decrease as the amount of concurrency increases.
 However, it might not be possible to minimize both makespan and flowtime at the same time, and choice of policy might depend on the application.

 To solve Problem~\ref{prob1}, we propose a method that is based on the well-known drinking philosophers problem introduced by \cite{chandy-misra}.
 For the sake of completeness, this problem is explained briefly in Section \ref{chp:drinking}.